jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/unboxing.rst

   4 motors and 3 brakes.
 You can verify which one is which by opening the controllers.
 See also :ref:`Classic controllers
   <controllers-classic>`.
-* Once you verified the type of controller, we strongly recommend to label the controllers with the name of the arm you plan to control along with the board Ids.
+* Once you verified the type of controller, we strongly recommend labeling the controllers with the name of the arm you plan to control along with the board Ids.
 The board Ids should follow the convention described in the :ref:`configuration page <board-id>`.
   For example, a controller for a Classic MTMR using FPGAs V2, the